Support their journey

-Two cheetah from Howletts Wild Animal Park are set to become the latest animals moved by The Aspinall Foundation from the UK to a new life in the wilds of their ancestral homeland of South Africa.
+The two cheetah from Howletts Wild Animal Park are the latest animals moved by The Aspinall Foundation from the UK to a new life in the wilds of their ancestral homeland of South Africa.
 This groundbreaking project is the first time a hand-raised cheetah has left the UK for rewilding in Africa.

 In the wild, cheetah numbers are dangerously low.
 An estimated 6,674 individuals remain and the wild population needs all the support we can offer.

 Most of the wild population in South Africa live in protected reserves and national parks.
 Those populations are becoming increasingly related.
 Saba & Nairo will bring much-needed new genes to the breeding program.

 We at The Aspinall Foundation believe that, wherever possible, animals born in our UK parks should be released into protected areas of their natural habitat.
 We have already successfully rewilded animals in Congo, Gabon, Java, South Africa, Tanzania and China.

 Support Saba & Nairo's journey home

 We need to raise £100,000 for the relocation, rewilding, release and continued monitoring of Saba & Nairo.

 Meet The Boys

 Saba was hand-raised by Aspinall Foundation Chairman Damian and his wife, Victoria.
 Saba was still very affectionate to his early carers but became less accepting of others before leaving.
 When he was younger, Saba liked to play chase and wrestle but now prefers to lie back and watch the world go by

 Nairo, Saba’s littermate brother, was raised by his mother and, at the time he would naturally have dispersed from his family, came to join Saba.
 Nairo is very gentle and accepting and soon made friends with Saba.
 He is far stockier than his brother; he is the muscle and Saba is the brains.